maflcko/b-c-gui-translations-review/reviews/eu.md

         <translation>zenbatekoaren kopia</translation>

 YES
-The translation is incorrect.
-"Copy amount" in the Bitcoin context should imply the action of copying the amount (verb), but "zenbatekoaren kopia" means "copy of the amount" (a noun phrase).
-The translation should convey the imperative or noun phrase consistent with interface actions.

-A better translation is:
-"Kopiatu zenbatekoa"
-which means "Copy the amount" (imperative verb form).
+The Basque translation "zenbatekoaren kopia" is not idiomatic and does not clearly convey the imperative "Copy amount".
+It reads like "copy of the amount" rather than giving a command.

+Correct translation:
+Zenbatekoa kopiatu
 ```

 ```